paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 William J. Clinton.

 [For abolition, transfer of functions, and treatment of references to United States Arms Control and Disarmament Agency, see section 6511 et seq. of this title.]

+#### Delegation of Authority Under Section 1(j)(4) of the State Department Basic Authorities Act of 1956
+Memorandum of President of the United States, Feb.
+8, 2024, 89 F.R.
+14367, provided:

+Memorandum for the Secretary of State

+By the authority vested in me as President by the Constitution and the laws of the United States of America, including [section 301 of title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), United States Code, I hereby delegate to the Secretary of State the functions and authority vested in the President by section 1(j)(4) of the State Department Basic Authorities Act of 1956 ([22 U.S.C.
+2651a(j)(4)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2651a/j/4&num=0&edition=prelim)) to submit to the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives the justification required in conjunction with the renewal of a temporary appointment pursuant to section 1(j)(3) of such Act ([22 U.S.C.
+2651a(j)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2651a/j/3&num=0&edition=prelim)).

+You are authorized and directed to publish this memorandum in the Federal Register.

+J.R.
+Biden, Jr.

 <a id="section-2652-2652a"></a>